atzberg/mlmod/paper/paper.md

 interactions [@Atzberger:2013; @Bird:1987; @Lubensky:1997; @Kimura:2009],
 molecular dynamics modeling of protein structures and functional domains from atomic level interactions [@Mccammon:1988; @Karplus:2002; @Karplus:1983;
-@Plimpton:1995], and prediction of weather and climate phenomena from detailed physical models, sensor data, and other measurements [@Richardson:2007;
+@Plimpton:2022], and prediction of weather and climate phenomena from detailed physical models, sensor data, and other measurements [@Richardson:2007;
 @Bauer:2015].
 Obtaining observables and quantities of interest (QoI) from simulations of such high fidelity detailed models can involve significant computational resources [@Lusk:2011; @Sanbonmatsu:2007; @Washington:2009;
 @Pan:2021; @Murr:2016; @Giessen:2020].
 Data-driven learning methods present
-opportunities to formulate more simplified models, provide model flexibility to accomodate subtle effects, or make predictions which are less computationally expensive.
+opportunities to formulate more simplified models, provide model flexibility to accommodate subtle effects, or make predictions which are less computationally expensive.

 Data-driven modeling can take many forms.
 As a specific motivation for the